hackclub/camp/cohort_4/playbook/workshops/portfolio/description_challenge.md

 So you ask the facillitator:

-> I want to add a description underneath of the `h1` tag.
+> I want to put the description on it's own line underneath of the `h1` tag.
 How do I do that?

 The facillitator may respond: